FlorianWilk/SpotMicroAI/README.md

 The Controller-Firmware for the Arduino-Mega can be found in /Controller.

 This Controller communicates with a NVIDIA Jetson Nano via UART.
 The Jetson Nano will serve as Locomotion Controller.
-Since i am not a robotics company and can easily invest some hundreds of Euros/Dollars, i will use Sonar Sensors instead of visual sensors like RGB or RGBD-Cams.
-Maybe someone wants to support my upcoming projects?... ;)
+Since i am not a robotics company, i can't easily invest some hundreds of Euros/Dollars.
+So i will use Sonar Sensors instead of visual sensors like RGB or RGBD-Cams.
+Maybe i will try with ESPEyes or something in the near future.

 Sensors used:
 4 x HC-SR04-Sensors.
 2x as in the original model in the front looking forward/down.
 2x at the bottom (front/back) looking down to measure the ground-distance.